South African Class 16DA 4-6-2 1930

-The South African Railways Class 16DA 4-6-2 of 1930 was a steam locomotive.
+The South African Railways Class 16DA 4-6-2 of 1930 is a class of steam locomotives.

 In 1930, the South African Railways placed six redesigned Class 16DA steam locomotives with a 4-6-2 Pacific type wheel arrangement in passenger train service.

 Manufacturer

 An order for six locomotives for the South African Railways (SAR), similar to the Class 16DA Pacific type locomotives of 1928 and 1929 but built to an improved design, was placed with Henschel and Son of Kassel in Germany in 1930.

 Characteristics

 In an attempt to improve the steaming properties of further orders of Class 16DA locomotives, A.G.
 Watson, who had succeeded Colonel Collins as CME in 1929, designed a boiler of the Wootten type.
 It had a very wide firebox with a grate area of 60 ft2.
 Watson was a firm believer in large firegrates with enlarged blast pipe caps to give a reasonably low burning rate of fuel per unit of grate area, which improved boiler efficiency and reduced the emission of sparks and partially burnt fuel.

 The boiler itself was of the same dimensions as that of the earlier locomotives in terms of girth and length between tube plates, the only difference being in the tube arrangement.
 The enlarged firebox, however, had a firegrate area which was 33⅓% larger than the 45 ft2 of the earlier Hohenzollern- and Baldwin-built locomotives.
 It was of comparable proportions to those which would later be installed on the Class 15E and Class 23.

 This boiler and firebox was installed on these final six Class 16DA locomotives, numbered in the range from 874 to 879, which were built by Henschel and delivered in 1930.
 Compared to the earlier Hohenzollern- and Baldwin-built locomotives, the steaming ability of the six Henschel-built locomotives was phenomenal and led to the adoption of wide fireboxes without combustion chambers as the standard on all subsequent SAR mainline steam locomotives.

 The Henschel-built Class 16DA locomotives with their much wider fireboxes, their correspondingly larger grate areas and slightly larger diameter trailing wheels were sufficiently different from the Baldwin- and Hohenzollern-builts to justify a separate classification such as Class 16DB, but this did not happen and the locomotives ended up being known as the Wide Firebox or Boepens Class 16DA.